 To set view permissions for an existing knowledge base article

-Help Center, navigate to the article you want to edit, then click Edit
+- In your help center, navigate to the article you want to edit, then click

 Alternatively, in Guide, click the Manage articles () icon in the sidebar, then select an article from an article list to open it in edit mode.

 - Click the settings icon () on the collapsible panel, then click Article settings to open the article settings panel.